woodie/lambada/docs/COWORK.md

   `iptables-persistent`/`netfilter-persistent`), so it's gone after every reboot unless reapplied or saved.
 - **[#2, "Properly background lambada-web"](https://github.com/woodie/lambada/issues/2)**
-  -- two symptoms reported together under one title, root-caused
-  separately:
+  -- a previous session got as far as the `systemctl` pager hang and stopped there; the actual connection-handling bug went undiagnosed, and woodie ended up living with the `setsid nohup ... & disown` workaround rather than getting a real fix (or giving up on lambada-web and going back to scandalous-web, which it wasn't quite bad enough to justify).
+Two symptoms reported together under one title, root-caused separately this session:
   1. `sudo systemctl status lambada-mta lambada-web` hung the shell, needing Ctrl-C. That's just `less` paging interactively over SSH, not an app bug.
 Fixed by adding `--no-pager` to the status commands